jordirubio01/Hello-World/README.md

 # Hello-World
 Hello World, this is my first repository.
-Today is April 18th, 2023, and this is Jordi writing from my laptop.
-It is my first time writing a repository, maybe I will come back someday to see how I started.
+Today is April 18th, 2023, and I am writing from my laptop.
+It is my first time creating a repository, and maybe I will revisit it someday to see how I began.
-Bye,
+Bye for now,
 Jordi.